 We have trucked or hauled our wares to outdoor events, set up tents, or temporary inside booths.
 Weathered outdoor rainstorms, cold, and the sun, all in the name of selling.
 Trying every trick to put a seller and buyer together.

 Brick and Mortar shops these days are competing with social media in additional respects.
 That younger generation is shopping on Amazon, eBay, Etsy, and who knows what.
-I can’t keep up.
-It impacts foot traffic sales.
+It negatively impacts foot traffic sales to any retail shop.

 Sites such as eBay or Esty will provide them with up to date pricing accuracy.
 You in turn need to be dialed in digitally to know the prices they are finding.
 Factor in shipping they might have to pay, and price accordingly.
 More and more shipping is being included.